neilalexander/yggmail/README.md

 Email addresses are based on your public key, like `neilalexander@e3bf4665ae1ff714e0112040af8ddfc8e4b664a28e4afa40746e13952550f9ef`.

+## Why?

+There are all sorts of messaging services in the world but there is still a lot of value in asynchronous communication.
+Email is something that a lot of people understand reasonably well and there is still a huge volume of software in the world which supports email.
+Yggmail is designed to comply with the standards that people know and expect.

+Yggdrasil is well-suited for ad-hoc mail delivery and allows Yggmail to work even in closed networks, where Internet or other connectivity is restricted or simply not available.
+It guarantees end-to-end encryption and handles networks with changing topologies reasonably well.

 ## Quickstart

-Build Yggmail by installing a recent version of Go:
+Use a recent version of Go to install Yggmail:

 ```
 go install github.com/neilalexander/yggmail/cmd/yggmail
 ```

 Create a mailbox, e.g. for user `alice`.
-A database will automatically be created in your working directory:
+Your Yggmail database will automatically be created in your working directory if it doesn't already exist:
 ```
 yggmail -createuser=alice
 ```